 1.2 Purpose

-The purpose of this standard is to describe the use cases that are implemented in conjunction with IEEE Std 802.21-XXXX, and to help improving the user experience and management of mobile devices while using and interworking between IEEE 802 networks.
-These services are also applicable for interworking between IEEE 802 networks and non IEEE 802 networks (e.g., Cellular networks).
+The purpose of this standard is to improve the user experience and management of mobile devices by describing the necessary use cases and services to facilitate interworking between IEEE 802 networks.
+These use cases and services need to be implemented using the framework described in IEEE Std 802.21 XXXX.
+The services described in this specification are also applicable for interworking between IEEE 802 networks and non IEEE 802 networks (e.g., Cellular networks).

 Cmt #87: Scope language can be improved and align with the PAR